tx-agent-kit

 Every route file declares an explicit kind marker that must match the corresponding repository port kind:

-// apps/api/src/routes/workspaces.ts
+// apps/api/src/routes/organizations.ts

-export const WorkspacesRouteKind = 'crud' as const
+export const OrganizationsRouteKind = 'crud' as const

 // apps/api/src/routes/auth.ts